 I've missed more than 9000 shots in my career.
 I've lost almost 300 games.
 26 times, I've been trusted to take the game winning shot and missed.
 I've failed over and over and over again in my life.
 And that is why I succeed. - Michael Jordan

-This is one of the most famous Michael Jordan quotes.
-Also, one of my favourites.
-It speaks of trial, error and success that the process to reach it brings.
+This is one of the most famous Michael Jordan quotes and one of my favourites.
+It speaks of trial, error, and success that the process to reach it brings.
 Of course, his basketball greatness is proof for this process.
 However, Nike used this quote in one of their commercials.
 And the purpose of commercials is more often than not to sell the company's products.
 Does it really hold true?
 That this is the way to success and improvement?

 There are two major industries that come to mind where failure can affect people's well-being to a great extent.
 Aviation and healthcare.
 These two industries are profoundly different, yet especially similar in one thing - people's lives.
 Failure is not an option.
 At least that's the basic instinct that we have.

 When an airplane crashes, the chance that the people on board will all die is almost 100%.
 Plane crashes are the result of a mistake during flight.
 Whether it's the crew, the communications, the airplane itself or the mechanics.
 It's risky business.
 But the number of planes that crash each year is so small, that they still account for an incredibly low number of deaths on a yearly basis.
 Each time you fly, there is a 1 in 5 million chances that your plane will crash.

 Yet, every time a plane crashes there's chaos - largely because the news is tragic, and the media companies benefit from tragedy and the extra readers.
 The investigators, however, are concerned with one thing only.
 Finding the black box and identifying the cause of the crash.